cube-js/cube/docs/content/Cube-Cloud/Getting-Started/Create-new.md

   />
 </div>

-### Why don't you try out some sample data?
+### Want to use a sample database instead?

-We have a sample database where you can try out Cube Cloud.
+We also have a sample database where you can try out Cube Cloud.

 ```json
 Hostname